thescientist13/html-critical-webpack-plugin/README.md

 This is simplified and runs after all files have been emitted so you can use it after Extract Text and HTML Webpack Plugin.

+**Note**: [**critical** itself has a dependency on puppeteer](https://github.com/addyosmani/critical/releases/tag/v1.0.0) to run headless Chrome, so make sure your build environment (local, CI, etc) where your running webpack has the necessary operating system packages installed.
+See this page for more information on [troubleshooting](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md) puppeteer.

 ### Install

 ```